 Given the simplicity of its rules, Baccarat Pro is super-fun to play for anyone, regardless of your experience in baccarat or online casino gaming as a whole.

 You can start out slow, with free play mode available and a ‘low roller’ version where the minimum stake allowed is nice and small at just $0.10.
 As your confidence improves, you could always bump it up to the ‘high roller’ option, where you can wager as much as $1,000 per hand.
-There's also the option to look for a casino bonus to enhance your experience.

 One of the reasons Baccarat Pro is so popular is because of the low house edges.
 The Baker bet has a house edge of just 1.04% in Baccarat Pro – a touch lower than the 1.06% of other baccarat games – while the Player bet has a house edge of 1.24%.
 The house edge of the Tie Bet is 14.4%.